Conflux-Chain/conflux-doc/docs/rigorous-testing.md

 100 blocks in less than 10 seconds.

-4. `fork_chain_hiding.py` tests the scenario where an attacker tries to actively mine a saperate chain, hides the mined blocks, and release them together.
+4. `fork_chain_hiding.py` tests the scenario where an attacker tries to actively mine a separate chain, hides the mined blocks, and release them together.
 The expected generation speed of the victim is always faster than 100 blocks in less than 10 seconds.